-MindKey environment inspires young people with interactive, multi-path questionnaires, animation, games, simulations, video, and audio as well as virtual online courses and further supplementary content.
+The MindKey environment inspires young people with interactive, multi-path questionnaires, animation, games, simulations, video and audio, alongside virtual online courses and further supplementary content.

 MindKey is the digital learning environment where young people have access to a library of behaviour, social-emotional and SEN support learning materials.
 Through interacting with these online materials, the desired outcomes include:

-- Students can receive the support they need, where issues they are experiencing (home life, bullying) have been identified from their responses made in MindKey.
+- Students can receive the support they need, where issues they are experiencing (e.g. home life, bullying) have been identified from their responses made in MindKey.

 - Earlier and better support for children with special education needs.

-- Students will learn to see how others are affected by their actions, encouraged to empathise, and then they can choose to make changes, address and improve their own behaviour.
+- Students will learn to see how others are affected by their actions and will be encouraged to empathise.
+They can then choose to make changes to address and improve their own behaviour.